 Another way is to assess the country code in the backlink profile.
 Like this:

 If you find any, consider either pointing them to the international site or recreating that backlink for it.

-Evaluate your competitor’s backlinks.
-Identify your top international competitors.
+Identify your top international competitors using the same methods we used for competitive keyword research above.
 Then, analyze where they get their links from, looking for opportunities to re-create backlinks.

 #5.
 Ranking in Local Search Engines

 Google might be the most popular search engine, but it’s not the only one.
 Depending on your target market, you might have to optimize your site for additional search engines.